Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/beast/warhorse.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 340, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Warhorse](2-Mechanics/CLI/bestiary/beast/warhorse.md)
 *Source: Monster Manual p.
 340, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD and the Basic Rules.*